• 10.00am - 5.30pm

 John Lennon wore a Warrant Officer's 1st Class patch similar to this one on his costume

-John Lennon also committed the faux pas of wearing a set of miniature Second World War medals on his costume.
-In the army, wearing a uniform or decoration that you hadn't earned was a criminal offence.
+John Lennon also committed the faux pas of wearing a set of miniature campaign medals on his costume.
+In the Army, wearing a uniform or decoration that you hadn't earned was a criminal offence.

-Lennon's set included a Burma Star, a France and Germany Star and the Defence Medal.
-They were apparently borrowed from the father of The Beatles' former drummer Pete Best, who had served in the army during the Second World War (1939-45).
+Lennon's set included a Burma Star, a France and Germany Star, and the Defence Medal.
+They were apparently borrowed from the father of Pete Best, the Beatles' former drummer, who had served in the Army during the Second World War (1939-45).

-Paul McCartney wore a cap badge from the Grenadier Guards, though he pinned it to his chest!
+Paul McCartney wore a Grenadier Guards cap badge.
+But he pinned it to his chest!

 Burma Star 1941-45, awarded to Major J W Parkinson, Indian Army Reserve and Indian Electrical and Mechanical Engineers.